Data Science Classes & Bootcamps Phoenix

 What Will I Learn in a Data Science Class?

 What you learn in a data science class depends on the type of class you enroll in.
-Data Science classes tend to focus on a specific area of skills that data science professionals need such as machine learning, programming, or data analysis.
-This may require you to take several classes to advance your knowledge of data science.
-Data Science bootcamps provide students a great way to cover a wider range of skills during their training.
+Data science classes tend to focus on a specific area of skills that data science professionals need, such as machine learning, programming, or data analysis.
+This may mean that you need to take several classes to advance your knowledge of data science.
+Data science bootcamps provide students with a great way to cover a wider range of skills during their training.

 Machine Learning